Transportation clipart

 Standards

 Standards are critical areas of competency aligned to industry identified needs and Industry Recognized Credentials (IRCs) that will support student success in the field.
-Standards provide the structure that empower the teacher to choose the best curriculum and instructional approaches to guide skill and knowledge development for students.
+Standards provide the structure that empowers the teacher to choose the best curriculum and instructional approaches to guide skill and knowledge development for students.

 Industry Recognized Credentials

 Industry Recognized Credentials demonstrate standards and skills that strengthen student access to careers upon graduation.
 Each framework identifies at least one essential safety and essential industry credential, with supplemental and specialized credentials identified to help expand opportunities.
+This framework is designed for students to gain insight and skills and credentials necessary for success in this field, including OSHA 10 General Industry, S/P2 Safety and Pollution Prevention, and at least one of the essential National Institute for Automotive Service Excellence (ASE) Entry-Level Credentials.

 Instructional Resources